Dewieinns/Well_Depth/V2.0/README.md

 - ~~Make additional Analog IOs accessible~~
 - ~~Make an expansion header to make additional ESP8266 Digital IOs accessible~~

+## Assembly Notes:
+- Don't need resistors for Depth1, just run a jumper in place of R5 (Nothing for R6) to get signal to ESP8266
+- Cut traces for -ve of Depth LEDs as they're shorted to an Aux pin and short it to ground when an LED is hooked up. (you have to bypass the resistor and hook ground up via a jumper wire on bottom of board)
+- Cut trace for power to Depth 1 LED and jumper to D0 on ESP8266 (was connected to onboard)

 #### Next Version
 - Don't make anything use internal LED (D4)
 - Ground for Aux1 ended up too close to power pins for Depth0 & 1 LEDs and shorted them to ground